Features

 - More about the game

-- The source code is included with the game.
-It is written in the C++ and C languages.
-It comes with a Freedom (Open Source) licence.
+- The game comes with source code, written in the C++ and C languages.
+A Freedom (Open Source) licence is included.
 Fragility is a fork of Blue Nebula, which is a fork of Red Eclipse 1.6.
 The name "Fragility" is a combination of what this game is mostly about: fragging and agility.

 - How do I get the game?